Lancaster, Wisconsin: Architecture

-Lancaster calls itself "The City of the Dome" after the octagonal glass and copper-clad dome of its courthouse, which was designed by Armand Koch and built in 1905.
+Lancaster calls itself the "City of the Dome" after the octagonal glass and copper-clad dome of the Grant County Courthouse, which was designed by Armand Koch and built in 1905.
 In the spandrels of the courthouse dome are four allegorical murals painted by Franz Edward Rohrbeck.

 The Municipal Building (1922) is an example of Prairie School early modern architecture, which, like the courthouse, has been placed on the National Register of Historic Places.

 The L. J. Arthur House, noted for its architecture, is also listed on the National Register.

 The Lancaster Post Office contains a Depression-era mural, painted under the Works Progress Administration program in 1940.

 The stone and wood Patrick and Margaret Kinney House in Lancaster was designed by Frank Lloyd Wright, one of 45 Wright structures in Wisconsin.